Persistently Vulnerable Exchange Servers: prepare for email throttling & blocking

 A persistently vulnerable Exchange Server is an Exchange Server instance for which there are known vulnerabilities that have not been addressed yet.
 So, if there is a security update (SU) you’ve been saving for later, know that the clock is ticking.

-The bigger problem is when you’re on an Exchange Server version that has reached its end of life (or “end of extended support” if you prefer official names).
-This means that this version will not receive any further SUs.
+The bigger problem is when you’re on an Exchange Server version that has reached its end of life (or “end of Extended Support,” if you prefer official names).
+This means that your version will not receive any further SUs.
 In other words, it’s in the transport-based enforcement system’s crosshairs already.

 Email throttling & blocking timeline